With its milder climate, being on the South West Coast of England, Swanage is a year-round destination.

 The woodland walks in Purbeck seem to be designed by nature to give us the opportunity to be outside in nature whatever the weather.

-The RSPB Nature Reserve at Arne is generally sheltered from wind and rain and will allow you to explore all the flora and fauna of the forest in this season, and with it being rutting season you’re likely to see some of its resident Sika deer.
+The RSPB Nature Reserve at Arne can be sheltered from wind and rain amongst the trees and will allow you to explore all the flora and fauna of the forest in this season, and with it being rutting season you’re likely to see some of its resident Sika deer.

 Another good place for deer-spotting is Wareham Forest, with its 112 hectares of conifer plantation and heathland.